 Remember, when you run the engines astern, it doesn’t automatically translate that the vessel immediately moves astern.
 You are not in a car.

 The best way to tell if the vessel is stopped or nearly stopped is to observe the ship’s side.

 Initially, when you put the engines astern, you will notice the vessel’s wake is being left behind because of the ship’s momentum.

-As the ship slowly stops, you will see these wakes gradually catches up with the ship.
-If these wakes reaches amidships, it means that your vessel is dead in the water.
+As the ship slowly stops, you will see these wakes gradually catch up with the ship.
+If these wakes reach amidships, it means that your vessel is dead in the water.